Leon Russianoff: Career

-After amicably ceasing lessons with Bellison in 1940, Russianoff began teaching at the Third Street Music School Settlement and The Contemporary Music School.
-In 1945, he won his audtion for the Ballet Russe de Monte-Carlo's orchestra and became their principal clarinet for two seasons on an extended European tour.
+After amicably ending his studies with Bellison in 1940, Russianoff began teaching at the Third Street Music School Settlement and The Contemporary Music School.
+Around this time, (Note: Clark 1983, claims he started teaching Drucker in 1939, while Masiello 2009, claims it was in 1941.) he began to teach Stanley Drucker, then aged 11; Drucker would later serve over 50 years as the principal clarinetist of the New York Philharmonic.
+In 1945, Russianoff won his audition for the Ballet Russe de Monte-Carlo's orchestra and became its principal clarinetist for two seasons on an extended European tour.
 During these years he suffered from recurring performance anxiety and left in 1946, later expressing his dislike of the tension he felt.
+Shortly after leaving the orchestra, Russianoff experienced more performance difficulties while working with the choreographers Martha Graham and Fe Alf; he left after only a week, having severely struggled with the mixed time signatures in Graham's music, and "almost gave up playing from that point on".
+Russianoff moved more towards teaching: in 1947, he opened a studio at 1595 Broadway that he later shared with the clarinetist Daniel Bonade and the bassoonist Simon Kovar.

-After leaving the orchestra, Russianoff moved more towards teaching, opening a studio on 1595 Broadway that he later shared with Daniel Bonade and Simon Kovar.
-Now on Broadway, he continued to perform from 1947 to 1950 with little success – he self proclaimed record of "eleven flop shows in a row", with the only successful show he played for being Song of Norway.
-Russianoff's performance anxiety again affected his playing; he admitted that that "[the] feeling of getting up and being totally transported and unaware of the audience never came to [him] easily" as a consequence of his low confidence.
-His confidence took a further hit when he performed with Martha Graham and Fe Alf around c.
-1950; he left after only a week after a severely struggling with the mixed time signatures in Graham's music and "almost gave up playing from that point on".
-By studying with Bonade in 1950, Russianoff hoped to save his performing career.
-However, learning was uncomfortable as they had incompatible political and philosophical views.
+Russianoff also performed in Broadway productions from about 1946 to 1950 – he held the self-proclaimed record of "eleven flop shows in a row" during his first year, the only successful show he played for being Song of Norway.
+Russianoff's anxiety again affected his playing; he admitted that "[the] feeling of getting up and being totally transported and unaware of the audience never came to [him] easily" as a consequence of his low confidence.
+By studying with Bonade in 1950, Russianoff sought to preserve his performing career.
+The lessons ended after less than a year because Russianoff and Bonade held incompatible political and philosophical views.
 (Note: Clark 1983, claimed that this was because Bonade had been a collaborationist during the Nazi occupation of France, which Russianoff refuted in Mohler 1984, saying he was teaching in New York during this time.)
-This conflict led Russianoff to quit after less than a year.
-He resolved to devote himself to teaching, partially due to confidence issues, but also due to familial undertakings.
+Russianoff resolved to devote himself to teaching, partially due to confidence issues, but also to support his growing family.